 Serving public data with minimum effort

-The Department of Water is the custodian of water data in Western Australia and wants to ensure it is available to the public in easy to find and usable formats.
+The Department of Water and Environmental Regulation is the custodian of water data in Western Australia and wants to ensure it is available to the public in easy to find and usable formats.
 WA government also want to improve digital service delivery across the board.

 The Water Register is a web-based application that allows you to search, view and print information about water availability and licences, free of charge.
 The water register tool needed to have an easy to use interface so licence holders and members of the public could find and download water information.

 While a water register map tool existed previously, it did not reflect the direction the department wanted to take with digital service delivery.
 NGIS were engaged to build a new, more user-friendly version of the tool on newer Esri software.